Most of us have problem areas or areas of fat accumulation on our bodies that cause us frustration.

 Probiotics, known as good bacteria can help to target weight loss by improving the health of our digestive system.

 However, it’s more than just avoiding constipation that makes probiotics favorable.

 New research shows the benefits of probiotics on multiple aspects of health including decreasing inflammation, improving our immune system and of course, improving digestion (9).

-Lactobacillus and bifidobacterium probiotic strains have shown to improve weight, specifically belly fat.
+Lactobacillus and bifidobacterium probiotic strains have been shown to improve weight, specifically belly fat.

 Probiotic-rich foods include fermented dairy products such as yogurt and kefir, kimchi, miso, tempeh, pickles, and sauerkraut.

 If you don’t get a lot of these foods in your diet, a probiotic supplement may be a good idea.

 To get the most benefit, it’s important to include prebiotics in your diet as well.

 Prebiotics are the compounds found in foods, such as garlic, onions, leeks, bananas, and asparagus, that help the growth of good bacteria.